Last Updated on 10/01/2026

 Just imagine: you launch a brand-new website, publish all your optimized content, and check off every on-page SEO box.
 But unless you start earning high-authority backlinks, that content may never reach the people it’s meant for.

-So yes, it’s pretty clear by now that link-building is essential if you want to improve SEO.
+It’s clear that link building is essential to improve SEO.

 Acquiring backlinks from other websites is also known as Link Building.